Alecocluc/android-linter-vscode/README.md

 - Save a file
 - Edit a file (if enabled in settings)

-### Manual Linting
+### Manual Commands

 Use the Command Palette (`Ctrl+Shift+P` or `Cmd+Shift+P`):
 - `Android: Lint Current File` - Lint the currently open file
 - `Android: Lint Entire Project` - Run lint on the entire project
 - `Android: Clear Lint Results` - Clear all lint diagnostics
-- `Android: Install Debug Build on Device` - Pick a device, run Gradle install, and launch the app
+- `Android: Install Debug Build on Device` - Install and launch the app
-- `Android: Start Logcat (package:mine)` - Stream logcat with optional package filter
+- `Android: Start Logcat (package:mine)` - Stream logcat with package filter
 - `Android: Stop Logcat` - Stop the current logcat session
+- `Android: Refresh Devices` - Refresh device list
+- `Android: Clear Logcat` - Clear logcat display

+Or use the **Android Explorer Panel** for visual access to all actions!

 ### Quick Fixes